ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-A Complete Guide to Multi Vendor Shopping App Development: Types, Features and Cost - <a href="https://medium.com/@plixwebsolution111/a-complete-guide-to-multi-vendor-shopping-app-development-types-features-and-cost-ebfeb9b292f9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use Cubit with Equatable in Flutter for Clean Architecture - <a href="https://medium.com/@HtetWaiHlyanKyaw/how-to-use-cubit-with-equatable-in-flutter-for-clean-architecture-09a440f23c3b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Plixwebsolution`**
+✍️ **posted by `Htet Wai Hlyan Kyaw`**

-<blockquote>Over the last decade, eCommerce has grown exponentially and mobile applications have become an ever-present tool for online shopping…
+<blockquote>Application တစ်ခုရေးရတာ လွယ်ပါတယ်။ ဒါပေမယ့် scalable, maintainable ဖြစ်ဖို့ ကတော့ထင်သလောက်မလွယ်ပါဘူး။ Application က ပိုပိုကြီးလာလေလေ code…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Creating a Generative UI Mobile App Using Flutter, Gemini, and the genui package - <a href="https://medium.com/@jeooocarlo/creating-a-generative-ui-mobile-app-using-flutter-gemini-and-the-genui-package-8e31977bc133?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Local vs Offshore App Dev Costs: St. Louis Guide 2026 - <a href="https://medium.com/write-a-catalyst/local-vs-offshore-app-dev-costs-st-louis-guide-2026-327c545dc88c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeo Carlo Lubao`**
+✍️ **posted by `Devin Rosario`**

-<blockquote>Beyond Text Responses: Building Generative UI with Flutter
+<blockquote>A strategic cost-benefit analysis for Missouri businesses choosing between domestic expertise and global development teams.
-Continue reading on Medium »</blockquote>
+Continue reading on Write A Catalyst »</blockquote>

 <h3>3.
+What I Learned Building a GPS Distance Tracker That Actually Works on Android - <a href="https://blog.stackademic.com/what-i-learned-building-a-gps-distance-tracker-that-actually-works-on-android-9e7ee49d91ed?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yudistiro Septian Dwi Saputro`**

+<blockquote>My first GPS distance tracker turned my 5 km commute into 12 km of phantom travel.
+The problem wasn’t my code, it was GPS reality.
+After…
+Continue reading on Stackademic »</blockquote>

-Native vs. Cross-Platform App Development: What’s the Difference? - <a href="https://medium.com/@seo.client_imbibesoftware/native-vs-cross-platform-app-development-whats-the-difference-a7f17bbe2eb0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Website vs Mobile App: What Is Better for Your Business? - <a href="https://medium.com/@abdulwahab2957/website-vs-mobile-app-what-is-better-for-your-business-f2958a5de703?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imbibe Tech - iOS & Android App Development`**
+✍️ **posted by `Abdul Wahab`**

-<blockquote>Mobile apps are now an important part of every business planning.
-Almost every company wants a mobile app to reach customers faster and…
+<blockquote>In today’s digital world, every business needs an online presence.
+The first question many business owners ask is:
 Continue reading on Medium »</blockquote>

-<h3>4.
-Flutter in 2026: Is It Still Worth Learning?
-(Honest Answer) - <a href="https://medium.com/easy-flutter/flutter-in-2026-is-it-still-worth-learning-honest-answer-d92c4805459a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pragnesh Palsana (APP DEVELOPER)`**

-<blockquote>I’ve been building apps with Flutter for a while now.
-And every few months, someone in my DMs asks the same question — “Bhai, Flutter…
-Continue reading on Easy Flutter »</blockquote>

 <h3>5.
-Kotlin Fundamentals Part 9— When Expression — Kotlin’s Powerful Switch ️ - <a href="https://medium.com/@kishorramani/kotlin-fundamentals-part-9-when-expression-kotlins-powerful-switch-%EF%B8%8F-f4f361f1df8c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Coordinator Pattern Deep Dive: Removing Navigation from ViewControllers - <a href="https://blog.stackademic.com/coordinator-pattern-deep-dive-removing-navigation-from-viewcontrollers-15a2b4038683?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kishor Ramani`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>Forget switch statements!
-Kotlin’s when is 10x more powerful! 🚀
+<blockquote>Why experienced iOS teams move navigation logic out of ViewControllers and into coordinators
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Download Race Max Pro Mod APK V2.11.6 (Unlocked All Cars) Terbaru - <a href="https://medium.com/@modcombovip/download-race-max-pro-mod-apk-v2-11-6-unlocked-all-cars-terbaru-acf62eb0889e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Dynamically Change App Language in Jetpack Compose (Modern Android Guide) - <a href="https://medium.com/@anurag.kanojiya829/how-to-dynamically-change-app-language-in-jetpack-compose-modern-android-guide-d0ef8a61eac4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ModCombo.vip`**
+✍️ **posted by `Anurag Kanojiya`**

-<blockquote>Rasakan sensasi balapan jalanan penuh adrenalin dengan Race Max Pro Mod APK versi terbaru 2.11.6!
+<blockquote>Many modern mobile applications allow users to select their preferred language directly within the app, rather than relying solely on the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Black Frame Problem: Android SurfaceView Lifecycle and Video Player Navigation - <a href="https://medium.com/@ajayjg/the-black-frame-problem-android-surfaceview-lifecycle-and-video-player-navigation-322857e30443?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Minecraft APK gameplay on Android phone Minecraft APK Download for Android (Latest Version Guide) - <a href="https://medium.com/@adamblake894/minecraft-apk-gameplay-on-android-phone-minecraft-apk-download-for-android-latest-version-guide-62f898ebf490?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AJ`**
+✍️ **posted by `Minekraf - Mincraft APK`**

-<blockquote>Why Your Android Video Player Flickers Between Screens (And How to Stop It)
+<blockquote>Minecraft remains one of the most loved sandbox games on mobile.
+With endless creativity, survival challenges, and multiplayer adventures…
 Continue reading on Medium »</blockquote>

+<h3>3.
+The Case of the Vanishing Text: Why Your Jetpack Compose UI is Gaslighting You - <a href="https://proandroiddev.com/the-case-of-the-vanishing-text-why-your-jetpack-compose-ui-is-gaslighting-you-da8be92e12a8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Subhankar Bag`**

+<blockquote>You checked the logs.
+The data is there.
+The modifiers are perfect.
+So why is your screen empty?
+A deep dive into the clash between custom…
+Continue reading on ProAndroidDev »</blockquote>

+<h3>4.
+You Upload an AAB… But Users Still Install APKs.
+Here’s What Google Play Actually Does - <a href="https://medium.com/@pragneshghoda/you-upload-an-aab-but-users-still-install-apks-heres-what-google-play-actually-does-73ad2ffd6acc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pragnesh Ghoda`**

+<blockquote>A deep dive into the hidden Google Play pipeline that converts Android App Bundles into device-specific APKs for faster and smaller app…
+Continue reading on Medium »</blockquote>

+<h3>5.
+CT999 Game Download (Real Earning App) in Pakistan - <a href="https://medium.com/@apkneo07/ct999-game-download-real-earning-app-in-pakistan-fe1d3770a387?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `APK GirL`**

+<blockquote>CT999 Game is a popular online gaming app that offers fun gameplay and real cash earning opportunities.
+Players can enjoy multiple games…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1.
-Apple’s 50th Anniversary: Key Milestones That Built the World’s Most Influential Tech Company - <a href="https://danishpandey.medium.com/apples-50th-anniversary-key-milestones-that-built-the-world-s-most-influential-tech-company-227cf52ff81f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. iOS Accessibility: Making Apple Devices Inclusive for All - <a href="https://medium.com/@nextelle14/ios-accessibility-making-apple-devices-inclusive-for-all-a557525cfd17?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Danishpandey`**
+✍️ **posted by `Nextelle`**

-<blockquote>In 1976, two young engineers and a third co-founder started building computers in a garage.
-They didn’t have venture capital or factories…
+<blockquote>Smartphones and mobile gadgets have become a vital part of our everyday lives in the digital era, linking us to information, communication…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Stunning 3D Infinite Carousel in SwiftUI - <a href="https://abbasgujjar2525.medium.com/building-a-stunning-3d-infinite-carousel-in-swiftui-ea2f8ea7609e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Caching Strategies in SwiftUI: Optimizing Performance - <a href="https://21zerixpm.medium.com/caching-strategies-in-swiftui-optimizing-performance-d1d5bfed3abd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `M.Abbas`**
+✍️ **posted by `Jerry PM`**

-<blockquote>Create an engaging, auto-scrolling card carousel with 3D effects for your iOS app
+<blockquote>Part 66 of 100 in the SwiftUI Zero to Expert Series
 Continue reading on Medium »</blockquote>

-<h3>3. iOS 26.4 adds three new ways to customize your iPhone - <a href="https://medium.com/@mava79424/ios-26-4-adds-three-new-ways-to-customize-your-iphone-af2555c135ad?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+You’ve Used lazy a Hundred Times.
+Here's What It's Actually Doing. - <a href="https://medium.com/@saiprasanthamuluru/youve-used-lazy-a-hundred-times-heres-what-it-s-actually-doing-08ce884324e0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mary Ava`**
+✍️ **posted by `Saiprasanthamuluru`**

-<blockquote>iOS 26.4 Adds Three New Ways to Customize Your iPhone: Full Guide & How to Use Them (2026 Update)
+<blockquote>Hidden optionals, ARC traps, and a few behaviours that will genuinely surprise you.
 Continue reading on Medium »</blockquote>

-<h3>4. iOS 26.4: How to See Exactly Who Is Stealing Your Hotspot Data - <a href="https://medium.com/apple-fanboy/ios-26-4-how-to-see-exactly-who-is-stealing-your-hotspot-data-cdd178649081?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Future Mobile Developers: An Interactive iOS Developer Course - <a href="https://medium.com/@anusandanam675/future-mobile-developers-an-interactive-ios-developer-course-2b3981143953?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple inside`**
+✍️ **posted by `Anusandanam`**

-<blockquote>The iOS 26.4 beta 1 was launched yesterday, and it comes with a whole lot of new features, such as a personal hotspot feature that allows…
+<blockquote>Introduction to iOS Development
-Continue reading on Apple inside »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Vibe-Coding Diaries #2: Turning Figma Designs into a Native iPhone App in 2 Hours - <a href="https://medium.com/@lilcatcatcat/vibe-coding-diaries-2-turning-figma-designs-into-a-native-iphone-app-in-2-hours-0e22ee71a354?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Agentic Coding in Xcode 26.3 with Claude Agent for Swift & SwiftUI — Part 1 - <a href="https://medium.com/@chinthaka01/part-1-agentic-coding-in-xcode-26-3-with-claude-agent-for-swift-swiftui-2dda7ec7272e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `lilcatcatcat`**
+✍️ **posted by `Chinthaka Parana Widanalage`**

-<blockquote>This is a follow up to my previous blog post, where I walked through scoping, generating a PRD, and creating Figma designs for my gamified…
+<blockquote>What if Xcode could build features for you instead of just suggesting code?
 Continue reading on Medium »</blockquote>

 <h3>6.
-Apple’s New Safety Net: The “Generated Passwords” menu that’s a literal lifesaver. - <a href="https://medium.com/@mathanamohans2003/apples-new-safety-net-the-generated-passwords-menu-that-s-a-literal-lifesaver-7be0e5af8761?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dependency Injection in Swift & iOS: A Practical Guide - <a href="https://medium.com/@dhruvinbhalodiya752/dependency-injection-in-swift-ios-a-practical-guide-9a73e2220423?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple inside`**
+✍️ **posted by `Dhruvin Bhalodiya`**

-<blockquote>The Passwords app by Apple has become my full-time password manager thanks to the following changes made to iOS 26.
+<blockquote>A pattern-by-pattern walkthrough for iOS developers — from protocols and mocks to Swinject and beyond.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Unlock iPhone Magic with Hidden Accessibility Features - <a href="https://medium.com/@tsumit849/unlock-iphone-magic-with-hidden-accessibility-features-bd60121fab07?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tsumit`**

+<blockquote>Accessibility Settings Everyone Should Know About
+Continue reading on Medium »</blockquote>

+<h3>8.
+Coordinator Pattern Deep Dive: Removing Navigation from ViewControllers - <a href="https://blog.stackademic.com/coordinator-pattern-deep-dive-removing-navigation-from-viewcontrollers-15a2b4038683?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mobile App Developer`**

+<blockquote>Why experienced iOS teams move navigation logic out of ViewControllers and into coordinators
+Continue reading on Stackademic »</blockquote>